 Treatment of Fungal Dermatitis & Staph Infection in Dogs

 Yeast dermatitis infections can be treated with oral or topical treatments, or a combination of both based on the severity of your dog’s condition.
-These highly medications are highly effective, though they must be given for a prolonged period (often several months).
+These medications are highly effective, though they must be given for a prolonged period (often several months).

 These drugs can have potential side effects on the liver that will require close monitoring with routine blood tests.